 How Long Does It Take To Become a Plumber?

-At the minimum, the plumbing apprentice program of your choice should offer the following:
+At the minimum, the plumbing apprentice program of your choice should offer:

 - OSHA safety training